 Don’t assume you know

 Then there are those who can be very “noisy” on the inside, even though they’re very quiet out the outside.
 We put way too much stock in people’s outward behavior in determining whether a person is depressed or not.

 For example, my husband has a very low-key personality.
 When he is in a low mood it looks very different from me whose personality is more like the energizer bunny.
 When I’m feeling down, it’s obvious, with him not so much.Depression looks different on different people.
 That person that looks all-together may indeed be struggling with depression.
 So, be kind and smile to everyone.
 Like yourself as well with smiles and kindness.
-You never know how it might make a… Click To Tweet
+You never know how it might… Click To Tweet

 Don’t be discouraged about your recovery

 So no matter where you are in your recovery, take heart by knowing that the roller coaster ride you’re on doesn’t mean your recovery is in jeopardy.
 You’re just experiencing normal fluctuations on your journey to health.

 When we’re experiencing a depressing kind of day though, it’s DISCOURAGING.
 On these kinds of days, it pays to look back and try to find some cause and effect.
 And there is always a trigger for our depression.
 Moods aren’t all over the place for no reason.
 But don’t give up.